LeNPaul/portfolio-jekyll-theme/pages/about.md

 <img src="../assets/img/LyndaBanner.jpg">
 #### Yung Ta Lin (Lynda Lin)
-I've been enthusiatic in making something visible and having interaction with people.
+I've been enthusiastic about making something visible and having interaction with people.
 That's why I did Human Computer Interaction (HCI) research in graduate school, and I did my first job in [GaussToys Inc](http://gausstoys.com/).
-Now, I'm looking forward to explore more on front-end, or application engineer positions.
+Now, I'm looking forward to exploring more on front-end, or application engineer positions.
 <br>
-Besides technology, I also have great passion in art and design (check my [Instagram](https://www.instagram.com/ynda.lyn/) below).
+Besides technology, I also have a great passion for art and design (check my [Instagram](https://www.instagram.com/ynda.lyn/) below).
-In the future, I expect myself to be the role who bridge the art and technology and make something impressive.
+In the future, I expect myself to be the role who bridge art and technology and make something impressive.

 #### Achievements
 **Outside-In: Visualizing Out-of-Sight Regions-of-Interest in a 360 Video Using Spatial Picture-in-Picture Previews.** <br>